OUR SCHOOL VISION

 Termly celebrations, Forest School, our Biodiversity Garden and research project with Trinity College Dublin fuel our passion and motivate our learning about science, nature and the environment.

-Currently our staff is made up of Principal Margaret Burke, Deputy Principal/Class Teacher Rebecca Byrne, Class Teachers Róisín Dexter, Rachel Scolard, Aoife de Búrca and Alison Herlihy, SNA's Lisa Greene, Noeleen Kearney & Emma Duggan, and secretary, Audrey Priestley.
+Currently our staff is made up of Principal Margaret Burke, Deputy Principal/Class Teacher Rebecca Byrne, Class Teachers Róisín Dexter, Rachel Scolard, Aoife de Búrca, Alison Herlihy, Andrew Hopkins and Mairéad Dorney, SNA's Lisa Greene, Noeleen Kearney, Emma Duggan, Patricia May and Ellen O'Grady, and secretary, Audrey Priestley.

-We currently have Junior Infants to First Class, and will be adding a new stream each year up to Sixth Class.
+We currently have Junior Infants to Second Class, and will be adding a new stream each year up to Sixth Class.